SulaimanSayyed21/h446Alevel/h446Alevel.md

 };
 ```

-#### Interacting with user activities 4.5.2
+#### Interacting with User Activities (4.5.3)

-In above fundtion a reference to the button clicked is passed with this argument `clickedLesson`.
+In above function a reference to the button clicked is passed with this argument `clickedLesson`.
 By using this information only specific data can be  referenced using `const clickedLessonData = topic.lessons[clickedLesson - 1];` instead of going through the whole data.
-To get to first lesson we need to choose `topic.lessons[0]` that is the first elment of the array `lesson[0]`.
+To get to first lesson we need to choose `topic.lessons[0]` that is the first element of the array `lesson[0]`.
 As the argument `clickedLesson` represents the `lesson_number`.
-And to get to the first lesson being number `1` is represented by the index zero in an array, this substraction is done `clickedLesson-1`.
+And to get to the first lesson being number `1` is represented by the index zero in an array, this subtraction is done `clickedLesson-1`.

 Then by iterating all the questions present in clicked lesson, the data is read and populated in the accordion.
-The tric used to access to the right place holder is to use the correct `question.id` from the data and constructing checkboxId using a loop.
+The trick used to access to the right place holder is to use the correct `question.id` from the data and constructing checkboxId using a loop.
 Once it is constructed, the code `checkbox.nextElementSibling.textContent = words[i];` does the assignment of the words present in an array `words`.

 When all the questions are populated, user can start to do the activity, for example in topic one being `opposites`, it is asked to selected two most opposites words.
-The anser can be checked promptly by clicking the anser button as a succes or failure sound and the color of the answer button gets triggered.
+The answer can be checked promptly by clicking the answer button as a success or failure sound and the color of the answer button gets triggered.
 The rest of the code for `practiceScript.js` is shown below.

 ```js
 //practice.js